Alumni

 (Undergraduate Student)

 Hannah contributed to the characterization of two bacterial transcription factors.
-She graduated in December 2023, and she plans to enroll in Medical School.
+She graduated in December 2023 with plans of enrolling in Medical School.

 Publication: